d-zine/A-reciprocal-recommender-for-online-dating-RECON-summary/README.md

-# A reciprocal recommender for online dating: RECON journal article summary
+# A reciprocal recommender for online dating: RECON summary

 Reciprocity is the key to success in online dating.